Executive Secretaries and Executive Administrative Assistants

 Recruiter.com helps professionals in executive secretary and executive administrative assistant careers find better opportunities across all specialties and locations.
 Sign up in our career community today!

 Behind almost all successful business executive are executive secretaries.
 Sometimes called administrative assistants, these invaluable workers handle a variety of office activities that keep their employers' businesses running smoothly.

-ter skills themselves, executive secretaries tend to delegate many of those duties to others.
+While they usually possess excellent clerical and computer skills themselves, executive secretaries tend to delegate many of those duties to others.
 They are more likely to be reviewing correspondence and writing responses, preparing presentations, or conducting research for a report he or she is writing for the boss.

 In addition, executive secretaries may manage projects and plan special events or conferences.
 They often train and supervise other office staff, as well as oversee the purchase and maintenance of office supplies and equipment.